DriveQuantPublic/drivekit-ui-ios/README.md

 The Demo application includes all the **DriveKit SDK** components.
 It has been developed to guide mobile developers to understand how DriveQuant's telematics solution works.

-The available components are:
 The components available in the Demo application are:
-* **[Trip Analysis](https://docs.drivequant.com/trip-analysis/introduction)** does not have a graphical user interface.
-It is the heart of the reactor that allows access to the phone's sensors and contains autostart mechanisms to analyse trips while your app runs in background ;
+* **[Trip Analysis](https://docs.drivequant.com/trip-analysis/introduction)** is the heart of the reactor that allows access to the phone's sensors and contains autostart mechanisms to analyse trips while your app runs in background ;
 * **[Permissions Utils](https://docs.drivequant.com/permissions-utils/introduction)** is used to get user's permissions that allow the SDK to access the smartphone's sensors while running in background ;
 * **[Driver Data](https://docs.drivequant.com/driver-data/introduction)** manages the driver trips display (list and details) and ensures the synchronisation of driver data.
 This component also offers ready to use widgets to display information about user's last trips ;
 * **[Vehicle](https://docs.drivequant.com/vehicle/introduction)** is made to select one or more vehicles, to choose the autostart mode for each of them and to manage odometer of each vehicle ;